Cubao Cathedral: Ecclesiastical territory

 The Immaculate Conception Cathedral once belonged to the Archdiocese of Manila, but is now the seat of the Diocese of Cubao.
-However, it is currently remains a parish in its own right as a part of the Vicariate of the Holy Family.
+However, it currently remains a parish as a part of the Vicariate of the Holy Family.

 Parochial bounds

 The parish itself is bounded to the north by a creek running Eulogio Rodriguez Sr. and Ermín García Avenues; to the east by EDSA; to the south by Col. Bonny Serrano Avenue (Santolan Road); and to the southwest by a small portion of Ermitaño Creek, parts of Horseshoe Village, N. Domingo Street and Balete Drive.

-Surrounding parishes are Sacred Heart to the north; Nativity of Our Lord and Our Lady of Perpetual Help to the east; and the Minor Basilica Our Lady of Mount Carmel to the west.
+Surrounding parishes are Sacred Heart to the north; Nativity of Our Lord and Our Lady of Perpetual Help to the east; and the Minor Basilica and National Shrine of Our Lady of Mount Carmel to the west.
 To the south is San Juan, which is under the jurisdiction of the Archdiocese of Manila.

-Parish Priests
+Cathedral priests and rectors

 Below is a list of parish priests, and upon the church's elevation to cathedral in 2003, rectors.